 It isn't selfish, indulgent, or wimpy.
 Just like pink shirts, self-compassion is for real men – it takes courage.

 1. Self-Compassion feels good.

-Three studies which increased levels of self-compassion were found to positively affect several measures of mood and well-being.
+Three studies in which increased levels of self-compassion were found to positively affect several measures of mood and well-being.